 This is an old variety that was listed in receipts when transporting turkeys to markets in "turkey trots" during the late 1700s and early 1800s in Philadelphia.
-They are sex linked and thus were important at the beginning of this century for producing poults that could be sexed at hatching.
+They carry the sex linked brown genes and thus were important at the beginning of this century for producing poults that could be sexed at hatching.
 Cross breedings of Auburn toms and bronze hens will produce bronze toms and auburn hens thus making it quite easy to sex poults by color at hatch.
 However, this did not become a serious market requirement and they never became very popular

 Auburn describes a variation in the typical bronze plumage color in which bronze is replaced with a red-brown pigmentation.
 At day of age, the auburn poult resembles the bronze but with black stripes replaced with a red-brown coloration.
 In the adult bird, the bronze pigmentation is also replaced by a red-brown color.The barring present in the primary and secondary flight feathers is red-brown and white in contrast to the black and white typical in the bronze bird.
 Genotype (b+b+ee) for toms and (b+b+e-) for hens.
 A bronze base with recessive sex-linked brown modifying genes.
 Basically a "Brown Bronze"